HasanNahiyanNobel/Playground-Love-JS/tutorial-6-the-modern-js/Notes.md

 My mind is blowing out.

 ## Map and Set
+* As they quote:
-* The alternative to Set could be an array of users, and the code to check for duplicates on every insertion using arr.find.
-But the performance would be much worse, because this method walks through the whole array checking every element.
-Set is much better optimized internally for uniqueness checks.
+  > The alternative to `Set` could be an array of users, and the code to check for duplicates on every insertion using arr.find.
+But the performance would be much worse, because this method walks through the whole array checking every element. `Set` is much better optimized internally for uniqueness checks.

+## Date and Time
+### Not `getYear()`, but `getFullYear()`
+As they explains:
+> Many JavaScript engines implement a non-standard method `getYear()`.
+This method is deprecated.
+It returns 2-digit year sometimes.
+Please never use it.
+There is `getFullYear()` for the year.

+### Others
+* `Date.now()` gives the current time in milliseconds, *without* creating an intermediate `Date` object—thus giving a better performance.